-Neil Sedaka: His Music From Carole King to Children's Songs
+Neil Sedaka: His Music from Carole King Serenade to Children's Songs

 My favorite singer in the '50s and '60s was Neil Sedaka.
 This is a review of his career, what got him started with song writing, songs that made him famous, and how he even changed his songs later in life for his children.

-One thing that is little known: he dated Carole King, who was born February 9, 1942.
-His song "Oh!
-Carol" was written for her.
-Even less known: Carole reciprocated with a song of her own about Neil.
-I have that in this article too.
+One thing that is little known: He dated Carole King, who was born February 9, 1942.
+He wrote the song "Oh Carol" in 1958 for her.
+Even less known: Carole responded with a song of her own—about Neil.
+I have the lyrics to that in this article below.

 How Neil Sedaka Got Started

 Neil Sedaka was born on March 13, 1939 in Brighton Beach, Brooklyn, New York.
 His father was the son of Turkish immigrant and his mother was of Polish-Russian descent.